 What Is Financial Accounting?

 At its core, financial accounting is the process of tracking, recording, and summarizing a company’s financial transactions.
-These transactions are then presented in standardized financial reports known as financial statements.
+These transactions, which comprise various classifications such as revenues, expenses, assets, liabilities, and equity, are organized as financial data and then presented in standardized financial reports known as financial statements.
 But why is this important?
 Simply put, it provides a clear snapshot of a company’s financial health, offering valuable insights for decision-makers.

 The Purpose of Financial Accounting